-Andrew Huber Young, 19, is charged with the May 21 shooting death of Octavia Huber-Young.
-Police allege Andrew Huber Young also shot his father and brother during the altercation at the family's home on Creditford Road in Wells.
+Andrew Huber Young, 19, is charged with the May 21 shooting death of Octavia Jean Huber-Young.
+Police allege he also shot his father and brother during the altercation at the family's home on Crediford Road in Wells.

 Huber Young appeared via Zoom hearing from York County Jail, where he sat behind a table, clothed in a paper hospital gown and surgical mask.
 He spoke only to acknowledge that he understood the charges against him.
 His court-appointed attorney, David Bobrow, did not contest a finding of probable cause.

-Police have said the shooting occurred following an argument between Andrew Huber Young and his brother, Ethan Huber Young, who is the father of the child who was killed.
+Police have said that the shooting occurred after an argument between Andrew Huber Young and his brother, Ethan Huber Young, Octavia's father.

-At some point in the morning, in the family's home, the brothers began to argue when Andrew noticed Ethan was wearing one of his Carhartt T-shirts, and the fight escalated when Ethan changed into a second T-shirt belonging to his brother, Andrew told police later.
+The argument between the brothers began at some point in the morning, in the family's home, when Andrew noticed Ethan was wearing one of his Carhartt T-shirts, and the fight escalated when Ethan changed into a second T-shirt belonging to his brother, Andrew told police later.
 Then Candace Huber, her husband Mark Evans Young, Ethan and Octavia left briefly, leaving Andrew alone at home.

 When they returned, Ethan found that Andrew had been inside his bedroom and destroyed some of his belongings, according to the police affidavit.
 Ethan, in return, destroyed Andrew's hamster cage.

-It's unclear where Octavia was when she was shot.
+It's unclear where Octavia was in the home when she was shot.